-If someone spends “quality time” with another person, then they are spending precious time with them.
-The kind of time that can help strengthen the relationship.
+If someone spends quality time with another person, that means they are spending precious time together.
+In other words, they are spending the kind of time together that can help strengthen their relationship.

-Occasionally, they might share a few words with one another, but other than that, there’s not much interaction between them.
-So technically, the family is spending time together.
-But the question is, would you classify this time as being “quality?”
+Occasionally, they might share a few words with one another, but other than that there is not much interaction between them.
+Technically, one could say they are spending time together, but would you classify this time together as “quality”?
 Probably not.
-After all, this family is not really paying attention to each other; they’re all doing their own thing.
+After all, the family isn’t really paying attention to each other, they’re all doing their own thing.

-The phrase ‘quality time’, the earliest I could find it in print is from the mid 20th century.
-For example, it was written in the Eureka Times Standard, printed in 1973, and there’s a part that reads:
+The earliest I could find the exact phrase “quality time” in print is from the mid 20th century.
+For example, it is seen in the Eureka Times Standard newspaper, 1973.
+There is a part from it that reads:

 “‘I’ve learned the difference between quantity time and quality time with my wife and kids,’ he says.
 ‘Merely sitting in the same room watching TV isn’t real quality time.
 At our home, we do things together.’ “

 - Austin has been so busy with work lately that he hasn’t been able to spend quality time with his kids.